ALA Library Fact Sheet 15

 Collection Development and Selection Criteria Policies

 Bishop, Kay.
-The Collection Program in Schools: Concepts, Practices, and Information Sources.
-4th ed.
-Englewood, CO: Libraries Unlimited, 2007.
+The Collection Program in Schools: Concepts and Practices.
+5th ed.
+Santa Barbara, California: Libraries Unlimited, an imprint of ABC-CLIO, LLC, 2013.

 Georgia Public Library Service.
 Collection Development.